seasketch/geoprocessing/website/docs/tutorials/newproject.md

 ❯ No, just precalculate everything (may take a while)
 ```

 Choose to "precalculate everything".
-Then press enter:

-- The precalc process may take at least a few minutes.
+Then press enter.
+The precalc process may take a while.

-- Precalc will start a web server on localhost port 8001 that serve up data from `data/dist`.
+What's happening is that the precalc script starts a local web server on port 8001 that serves up the datasources in `data/dist`.

-- Precalc will see the two datasources you selected and that they have `precalc: true`.
-It will also see the one geography `eez` that is defined in geographies.json that has `precalc: true`.
-It will then calculate `area`, `sum`, and `count` metrics for each datasource, in combination with each geography.
+The precalc script then gets all your project datasources with `precalc: true`, and all your project geographies with `precalc: true`, and then calculate `area`, `sum`, and `count` metrics for each combination of datasource and geography.

-- `project/precalc.json` will be updated with the new values.
+Once complete `project/precalc.json` is updated with the new metric values.

-Tips for precalculation:
+If your datasource has `classKeys` defined in its record, precalc will also calculate `area`, `sum`, and `count` for each unique class value found within the classKey.

-- You have to re-run `precalc:data` every time you change a geography or datasource.
+You must re-run `precalc:data` every time you change a geography record or a datasource.

-- Set `precalc:false` for datasources that are not currently used, or are only used to define a geography (not displayed in reports).
-This is why the datasource for the default geography for a project is always set by default to `precalc: false`.
-- If you are using one of the [global-datasources](https://github.com/seasketch/global-datasources) in your project, and you want to use it in reporting % sketch overlap, so you've set `precalc:true`, strongly consider defining a `bboxFilter`.
-This will ensure that precalc doesn't have to fetch the entire datasource when precalculating a metric, which can be over 1 Gigabyte in size.
-Also consider setting a `propertyFilter` to narrow down to just the features you need.
-This filter is applied on the client-side so it won't reduce the number of features you are sending over the wire.
+- To learn more advanced use, see the [precalc](../precalc.md) guide.
+- To learn more about use of precalculated metrics, see the [report client](../reportclient.md) guide.

 ## Add Metric Groups

 A metric group defines a metric to be measured, for one or more classes of data.

-A metric group record provides all of the information needed for the metric to be calculated (in a geoprocessing function) and to be displayed (in a report client).
+A `MetricGroup` record provides the information needed for a metric to be calculated (in a geoprocessing function) and to be displayed (in a report client).

-You can learn more on the [advanced concepts](../concepts/AdvancedConcepts.md#metric-group) page.

-Now, navigate to `metrics.json`.
-There is already a metric group defined – `boundaryAreaOverlap`.
-This is the metric group used to calculate how much of the the total area of the planning boundary is within our sketch.
+Let's create your first metric group by opening `project/metrics.json`.

 You will be creating a report that measures how much a sketch overlaps with reefs within the planning boundary.

+Choose:

-The first step is to define a metric group.- Pick a metricId (`coralReef`)
+- a metricId (`coralReef`)

-- type of report (`areaOverlap`)
+- a type of report (`areaOverlap`)
-- and classes you want to show in the report.
-In this case our dataset has only one class of data, and it all comes from one datasource.
-All data within a metric group must be in the same format (raster or vector).
+- classes you want to show in the report (`reefExtent`) and the datasource they are sourced from (`reefextent`)
+  - In this case our dataset has only one class of data, and it all comes from one datasource.

-Add the following record to the end of the array in `project/metrics.json` and save the file.
+Add the following record to the end of the empty array in `project/metrics.json` and save the file.

 ```json
 {